kasrakhadem/kasrakhadem.github.io/_pages/home.md

 ---
 I am a fifth-year Ph.D. candidate in Department of Economics at the University of Oklahoma.
 My primary research interests are applied microeconomics and industrial organization.
 I am also interested in the applications of machine learning in economics.
 I am currently on the job market and will be available for interviews on the 2023/24 market.

- My job market paper, entitled: “Networks, Platforms and Auction Pricing—Evidence from the NFT Art Market”, studies the impact of trading network, platform, and social media interactions on the price of the non-fungible tokens (NFTs) in decentralized markets.
+ My job market paper, entitled: “Networks, Platforms, and Auction Pricing—Evidence from the NFT Art Market”, studies the impact of trading network, platform, and social media interactions on the price of the non-fungible tokens (NFTs) in decentralized markets.
 You may explore my other working papers and ongoing research [here](/research/).